Vijaypatil1101998/E-commerce-Project/README.md

 Responsive design using Bootstrap<br/>
 Git version control with proper README.md<br/>

-#Installation Clone the repository: git clone https://github.com/Vijaypatil1101998/E-commerce-Project.git
+#Installation Clone the repository: git clone https://github.com/Vijaypatil1101998/E-commerce-Project.git<br/>
-Navigate to the backend directory: cd backend.
+Navigate to the backend directory: cd backend.<br/>
-Install backend dependencies: npm install.
+Install backend dependencies: npm install.<br/>
-Start the backend server: npm start
+Start the backend server: npm start<br/>
-Open another terminal.
+Open another terminal.<br/>
-Navigate to the frontend directory: cd frontend Install frontend dependencies: npm install
+Navigate to the frontend directory: cd frontend<br/>
+Install frontend dependencies: npm install<br/>
-Start the frontend server: npm run dev
+Start the frontend server: npm run dev<br/>
-Make sure frontend application runs on 5000 port and backend application runs on 8080 port no.
+Make sure frontend application runs on 5000 port and backend application runs on 8080 port no.<br/>

-#Usage:
+#Usage:<br/>
 Access the application at http://localhost:5173/ in your web browser.
 Navigate through different pages using the navigation links.
 Use the search bar, filters, and sorting options to browse products.
-Register new users using the registration feature.
+Register new users using the registration feature.****

+#Note:<br/>
-#Note: Ensure that the Git branch is named 'main'.
-Additionally, follow the instructions provided in the README.md for executing the backend server.
+Ensure that the Git branch is named 'main'.
+Additionally, follow the instructions provided in the README.md for executing the backend server.<br/>

-This README provides detailed instructions for setting up and using the e-commerce project, ensuring a seamless experience for developers and users alike.
+This README provides detailed instructions for setting up and using the e-commerce project, ensuring a seamless experience for developers and users alike.<br/>